 The length of your time spent with RJCK fully depends upon you, how much you learn, and how readily you take responsibility for your actions.
 We want you to succeed, and give you the tools to be able to do just that.
-Typically you would see the Program Coordinator, Jennifer, for 3 – 5 sessions (of approximately 1 hour in length per session), and then your Restorative Justice Community Conference would be scheduled.
+Typically you would meet with your Program Coordinator, for 2-3 sessions (of approximately 1 hour in length per session), and then your Restorative Justice Community Conference would be scheduled.
 After your Conference, you must meet all of the Terms in your Conference Agreement – again, that timeline is up to you.
-However, an average client is completely done with sessions and Conference Agreement Terms in a three month period; a full diversion case must be completed within six months, at the very most.
+However, an average client is completely done with sessions and Conference Agreement Terms in a three month period; a full diversion case should be completed within six months, at the very most.

 Attending Restorative Justice Chatham-Kent is voluntary – it is a decision that is completely up to the client and his or her parents/guardians.
-If you decide that RJCK is not for you, your case will be given back to the Chatham-Kent Police Service, and your pending criminal charges will be formally laid, likely leading to a court appearances, and dealing with a judge and/or lawyer.
+If you decide that RJCK is not for you, your case will be returned to the Chatham-Kent Police Service or Crown Attorney, depending on who referred you to RJCK.
 In taking this route, you will no longer have the opportunity of having your youth record cleared (as you would in the diversion program with RJCK).
-If you are processed through the court system, you will ultimately receive a criminal charge on your youth record – and as youth learn at RJCK, when you turn 18 years old, those youth charges do not just disappear!
+If you are processed through the court system, you may ultimately receive a criminal charge on your youth record – and as youth learn at RJCK, when you turn 18 years old, those youth charges do not just disappear!

 While I am going through programming at RJCK about my criminal actions, can we talk about another problem I am having?